nickmmark/veri-cleanse/README.md

 * BLE beacon signifies entry into a room that requires hand hygiene (signal strength, accuracy, etc)
     * [Whitepaper on BLE beacon technology](http://pages.silabs.com/rs/634-SLU-379/images/Whitepaper-Developing-Beacons-with-Bluetooth-Low-Energy-Technology.pdf)
 * Hand hygiene events are detected using NFC on gel dispensers or on sinks
 * Data is uploaded to the cloud via WiFI
 * What hardware is required?
     * Wearable (Apple Watch, Fitbit, Amazfit, Mi Band, etc).
 Must have NFC and the ability to run outside code.
-* ESP32 - can do BLE beacon, WiFi.
-Would need another board for NFC.
+* [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) - powerful microcontroller that can can do BLE, BLE beacon, WiFi.
+Well suited to many IoT applications.
+* [ESP8266](https://en.wikipedia.org/wiki/ESP8266) - WiFi enabled, lower cost and optimized for sending data packets to the cloud.
+* [RC552](http://www.hobbytronics.co.uk/mfrc522-reader) - a low cost NFC/RFID module compatible with 13.56mhz
-* Soap dispenser
+* Soap dispenser - simple low cost unit for prototyping

 # Technology challenges
 * Range of BLE beacons can range from 1 meter to 500 meters depending on transmit power.
 Probably the transmit power of the beacons placed in rooms would need to be low.
 There could be significant error in accurately detecting room entry.